jvines/astroARIADNE/README.md

 ```

 The number given to `plot_bma_HR` is the number of extra tracks you want to plot, drawn randomly from the posterior distribution.

+If you're iterating through lots of stars you can call the SEDPlotter `clean` method to clear opened figures with `artist.clean()`

 If you don't have the models in your computer, then the `plot_SED` method will fail, as it needs the complete model grid.